Slab on Grade Design

 The issue of soil type is very important if you are in an area where the soil behavior can be influenced by water.
 Expansive and collapsible soils are example of soils that alter their behavior when wet.
 These type of soil will require reinforcements or may require post tension slabs.

-slab on grade design
+Back to slab on grade design